 Mouth-watering pork chop fried rice

 Besides xiao long bao, another must-order dish at Din Tai Fung is their pork chop fried rice.
-For times when you don’t wanna deal with the long queues or you’re a little tight on budget, you can check out this curated list of places to get your fill of delicious pork chop fried rice that will make you feel like you’re right at Din Tai Fung.
+For times when you don’t wanna deal with the long queues or you’re a little tight on budget, you can check out this curated list of places to get your fill of this classic dish that will make you feel like you’re right at Din Tai Fung.

 1. Hao Lai Ke